Kting voar

 The kting voar, also known as the khting vor, linh dương, or snake-eating cow is a bovid mammal reputed to exist in Cambodia and Vietnam.
-The kting voar's existence as a real species should be regarded as questionable.
+The kting voar's existence as a real species should be regarded as questionable, and it is now thought to simply be a hoax made from water buffalo horns.

 Characteristics

 The kting voar is normally described as a cow-like animal with peculiar twisting horns about 20 in long and spotted fur.
 It often has some sort of connection with snakes, varying between stories.